leangjia/blender_docs/manual/scene_layout/collections/collections.rst

 :menuselection:`Object tab --> Collections panel`.

 Add to Collection
-   Adds the selected objects from a collection.
+   Adds the selected object to a collection.
    A pop-up lets you specify the collection to add to.
 New ``+``
-   Creates a new collection and adds the selected object(s) to it.
+   Creates a new collection and adds the selected object to it.
 Name
    To rename a collection, simply click in the collections name field.
 Remove ``X``